-- Only a graduate course with an earned grade of 3.0 or higher, taken while enrolled as an undergraduate, will also count toward the master’s degree requirements.
+- Only a graduate course with an earned grade of 3.0 GPA or higher, taken while enrolled as an undergraduate, will also count toward the master’s degree requirements.

 - You will need the permission of both the undergraduate and graduate program directors to enroll in the designated graduate-level courses in exercise science, subject to the requirements of each degree at the time of entry.